dshveygert/knowledgecity-test-task/README.md

 API replaced by mocks (/src/api/mocks.ts).
 Comment line 19 in /src/api/httpRequest.ts to disable mocks.

+### ToDo

+- Form to edit user in modal window
+- Functionality for creating a new user
+- Interceptor for catching 403 errors
+- Login form validation

 ### Available Scripts

 In the project directory, you can run: